mph-/lcapy/doc/expressions.rst

    >>> H = 5 * (s**2 + 1) / (s**2 + 5*s + 4)

+The canonical form has a unity coefficient for the highest power in the denominator.
+It is sometimes called polynomial form.

    >>> H.canonical()
      ⎛   2    ⎞
      ⎝5⋅s  + 5⎠